Congenital contractural arachnodactyly: Causes

 Congenital contractural arachnodactyly may be the result of new mutations in the FBN2 gene, located on chromosome 5q23, or it may be inherited from a parent in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.

 Congenital contractural arachnodactyly is inherited in an autosomal dominant pattern.

 Diagnosis

 CCA may be diagnosed through the physical characteristics associated with the disease of long, slender body and contractures of multiple joints, as well as other symptoms, such as muscular hypoplasia.
 Molecular genetic tests may be run using sequence analysis or deletion/duplication analysis to look for mutations in the FBN2 gene.
 Prenatal testing may be used for pregnancies with a risk of CCA, such as a parent or sibling with the disease.

+Epidemiology

+An estimate of the prevalence of congenital contractural arachnodactyly is not known at this time.

 Management

 Joint contractures are treated using physical therapy to increase mobility and to improve the effects of underdeveloped muscles.
 Braces and/or surgery may be required to correct kyphoscoliosis.
 Children born with CCA are usually tested using echocardiograms every two years until the risks of an enlarged aorta (aortic root dilation) have been ruled out.
 If this is detected, it is managed with standard care for this condition.
+It is also recommended that patients with CCA get ophthalmologic exams routinely.